coseto6125/HA-Line-Notify-master/README.md

 -   Multi-user support : let each user input their own token upon service call.
 -   Simple login: using OAuth to obtain token from Line Notify API.

-###
+## Declaration

 -   The above content is sourced from https://github.com/maxmacstn/HA-Line-Notify.
 -   This git repository is optimized for certain core code and is primarily intended for personal use.
 -   by coseto